 iv) relevant recommendations of the UN Joint Inspection Unit affecting financial and human resources management of the Union are taken into account;

-v) all provisions of Decision 5 (Rev. Guadalajara, 2010), Income and Expenditure for the Union for the period 2012-2015 are taken into account including measures to reduce expenditures as a means of achieving balanced budgets;
+v) all provisions of Decision 5 (Rev. Dubai, 2018), Income and Expenditure for the Union for the period 2020-2023 are taken into account including measures to reduce expenditures and increase efficiencies as means of achieving balanced budgets;

+vi) the necessary financial and administrative arrangements and decisions are taken to facilitate the implementation of Resolution COM6/2 (Dubai, 2018) on the Union’s future headquarters premises;

+vii) relevant provisions of Resolution 157 on the strengthening of the project execution and project monitoring function are implemented;

+2 To undertake, on an annual basis, evaluation of the implementation of the results-based management including the prioritization of activities and initiatives of the Union taking into consideration specific criteria identified in Resolution 71 (Rev Dubai, 2018);

+3 To review the annual Report on extrabudgetary activities and related expenses and make recommendations as appropriate;

+4 To support the implementation of Resolution 25 on strengthening the regional presence by examining financial and human resources related aspects and making recommendations to the Council;

+5 Consistent with Resolution 191, to consider issues related to the coordination of the work of the three ITU Sectors and the General Secretariat so as to follow its evolution and recommend decisions to be taken by Council to ensure its implementation;

+6 To support implementation of Resolution 11 (ITU Telecom);

+7 To examine the provisions of the Financial Regulations and Financial Rules, with a view towards ensuring conformity and consistency with the basic instruments of the Union, decisions of the Plenipotentiary Conference and the Council, as well as the evolving needs of the ITU;

-3 To ensure that the flexibility arrangements provided for in the Financial Regulations and Financial Rules, including deferred activities to be carried out for the following biennium, are consistent with those of other United Nations organizations;
+8 To ensure that the flexibility arrangements provided for in the Financial Regulations and Financial Rules, including deferred activities to be carried out for the following biennium, are consistent with those of other United Nations organizations;

-4 To address all matters directed by the Council and/or the Plenipotentiary Conference on a broad range of issues, such as those identified in “resolves to instruct the Council” of Resolution 158 (Rev. Guadalajara, 2010), Financial issues for consideration by the Council;
+9 Consistent with Resolution 94 (Rev. Dubai, 2018), based on an open, fair and transparent selection process, to recommend appointment by the Council at its 2019 session and subsequent Council sessions a new external auditor for a term of four years, renewable without a competitive selection process for a period of two years and a further period of two years;

-5 To undertake a review of the recommendations of the External Auditor, as presented annually to the Council, on an annual basis, taking into account Resolution 94 (Rev. Guadalajara, 2010) concerning the auditing of the accounts of the Union, and the terms of reference of the External audit function outlined in Article 28 and Annex 1 of the Financial Regulations;
+10 To undertake a review of the recommendations of the External Auditor, as presented annually to the Council, on an annual basis, taking into account Resolution 94 (Rev. Dubai, 2018) concerning the auditing of the accounts of the Union, and the terms of reference of the External audit function outlined in Article 28 and Annex 1 of the Financial Regulations;

-6 To undertake, on an annual basis, a review of the status of the implementation of the recommendations of the Independent Management Advisory Committee (IMAC) as presented annually to the Council, taking into account Resolution 162 (Guadalajara, 2010);
+11 To undertake, on an annual basis, a review of the status of the implementation of the recommendations of the Independent Management Advisory Committee (IMAC) as presented annually to the Council, taking into account Resolution 162 (Rev. Busan, 2014);

-7 To ensure that the Financial Regulations include provisions for internal control in line with those of other United Nations organizations;
+12 To ensure that the Financial Regulations include provisions for internal control in line with those of other United Nations organizations;

+13 To consider, based on inputs from the Secretariat, a proposed methodology to assist Member States in preparing cost ‘estimates’ for proposals to conferences and assemblies of the Union to allow for estimates of financial implications of those decisions;

+14 To consider reports from the Secretary-General regarding fellowships, to review the existing criteria for awarding fellowship and make recommendations to Council with a view towards improving, promoting and strengthening ITU fellowships;